dboyd13/DSVR/README.md

 	- create VERSION file based on provided arg[0]

 	dsvr-webadmin.py
-	- Allow hostname OR IP address input/parsing/encoding for peer VPN server.
+	- Allow hostname OR IP address input/parsing/encoding for peer VPN server. - FIXED.
 	- Read and display VERSION file
 	- Don't assume 'require-mppe-128' and allow user to specify PPTP encryption (or not)